Mast Cell Activation Syndrome (MCAS)

 The starting point for MCAS testing depends on symptoms.

-For example, if the symptoms are primarily rashes, an allergist or dermatologist may begin the evaluation.
+For example, an allergist or dermatologist may begin the evaluation if the symptoms are primarily rashes.
 If headaches are the issue, a primary care or neurology appt. may be made.
-With so many different starting points, you can understand the challenge of creating a uniform diagnostic path.
+You can understand the challenge of creating a uniform diagnostic path with so many different starting points.

 To have a confident diagnosis of MCAS, you must meet several criteria (4).
 Proposed diagnostic criteria were offered in 2010 (5).

-- Symptoms involve two or more organ systems (ex: skin and lungs)
+- Symptoms involve two or more organ systems (e.g.: skin and lungs)

-- Elevation of tryptase on a blood test, done during a flare or a positive urine for mast cell metabolites.
-Typically it is recommended these tests be done within 30 min-4 hours of symptoms
+- Elevation of tryptase on a blood test, done during a flare or a positive urine test for mast cell metabolites.
+Typically, it is recommended these tests be done within 30 min-4 hours of symptoms

 - If these criteria are not met, someone may be called “ suspected MCAS” as long as other causes of the symptoms have been eliminated.

-- Certain other conditions such as POTS syndrome, Hypermobile Ehler’s Danlos may co-exist with MCAS and be a clue to ‘Sub-types” of MCAS.
+- Certain conditions such as POTS syndrome and Hypermobile Ehler’s Danlos may co-exist with MCAS and be a clue to ‘Sub-types” of MCAS.

-Getting to a diagnosis of mast cell activation syndrome is done by process of elimination.
-In addition to blood and urine testing, skin biopsy and even bone marrow testing (rarely done but may be needed).
+Getting a diagnosis of mast cell activation syndrome is made by the process of elimination, in addition to blood and urine testing, skin biopsy, and even bone marrow testing (rarely done but may be needed).
 Genetic testing may also be part of the path to diagnosis.

 A process of elimination is not an unusual diagnostic path in medicine.
 Think of IBS or non-celiac gluten sensitivity.
 Diagnosis of these conditions is similarly based on symptoms and eliminating other conditions.